wehos/CellT/README.md

 ## Data Avalability
 Preprocessed data will be provided in this repo after official release of the paper.

-*Acknowledgement: Some impelementations in this Repo are based on GraphMAE and scBERT*
+*Acknowledgement: Some impelementations in this Repo are based on [https://arxiv.org/abs/2205.10803](GraphMAE) and [https://github.com/TencentAILabHealthcare/scBERT](scBERT)*